KefirNalivai/-/README.md

-Rename MS SQL Database to Komissiya and program will ba work
+import and rename MS SQL Database to 'Komissiya' and program will be work